keylimesoda/MaddenAmp/readme.txt

 3. FEATURES
 ===========

+* (NEW) Depth Chart Editing.
+        PLEASE BE AWARE!!!!
+This lets you set any player to any position, However, i have experimented and it seems the game doesnt allow you to add certain players to positions.
+For example, I couldnt get the game to allow Lineman to play QB.

+        In fact I couldnt even put a WR at CB.
+That sucks!!

+* (NEW) Coach searching.

 * (NEW) Better editing of Salary.
 Changes should be effecting Team Salary too now

 * (NEW) Editing of RFA Minimum Tenders and Salary Cap in Franchise files